Horizon: An American Saga: Chapter 1 (2024)

 In January 2022, it was announced that Kevin Costner would direct his fourth feature film, from a script he co-wrote with Jon Baird.
 Costner is producer, with principal photography scheduled in August 2022 in Utah.
 This is a joint-venture production between Territory Pictures, Warner Bros.
-Pictures, and New Line Cinema, and Warner Bros. is distributor.
+Pictures, and New Line Cinema, and Warner Bros. as the distributor.
 In June 2022, he stated that filming in the state has long been his goal, with scouting in the state already having taken place.
 Later that month, Costner revealed that his project had evolved into four "different films that all connect, so you're watching a saga of [...] storylines".
 Production was in the casting phase of pre-production, with photography scheduled to start later that year.
-Each film is intended to be 2 hours and 45 minutes in length, and Costner stated that once all the films are released, they will be compiled and re-released as a miniseries on television.
+Each film is intended to be 2 hours and 45 minutes in length, and Costner stated that once all the films are released, they would be compiled and re-released as a miniseries on television.

 Sienna Miller, Sam Worthington, Jamie Campbell Bower, Luke Wilson, Thomas Haden Church, Jena Malone, Alejandro Edda, Tatanka Means, and Michael Rooker have been cast in various roles in the film series.
 In September 2022, Isabelle Fuhrman was cast in an undisclosed role.
 By November of that year, principal photography had wrapped.
 In May 2024, it was revealed that the Writers Guild of America had awarded credits for the first two films to Costner and Jon Baird as screenwriters from an original story co-written by Costner, Baird, and Mark Kasdan.

 In October 2023, the official title was announced as Horizon: An American Saga – Chapter 1.
 The first trailer debuted, revealing a June 28, 2024 release date.

 Chapter 2 (2024)

 Filming began in April 2023, with Glynn Turman, Kathleen Quinlan, and Giovanni Ribisi joining the cast.
 Costner, Miller, Worthington, Ella Hunt, Will Patton, Wilson, Fuhrman, and Church reprised their roles from the previous film.
 The director-of-photography and editor returned from the previous film.
 Production on the second film commenced concurrently with the third, in Utah by May 2023.

 In June 2023, Fuhrman confirmed that series production would be conducted back-to-back.
-One month following the completing of principal photography, Costner began filming the montage sequence that will feature at the end of the film to provide insight into the events of Chapter 3.
-In October 2023, the first trailer debuted with the film's official title reveal.
-Horizon: An American Saga – Chapter 2, which was originally set to be scheduled for an August 16, 2024 release.
+One month following the completing of principal photography, Costner began filming the montage sequence that would feature at the end of the film to provide insight into the events of Chapter 3.
+In October 2023, the first trailer debuted with the film's official title reveal Horizon: An American Saga – Chapter 2, which was originally scheduled for an August 16, 2024 release.
 However, due to the box-office disappointment of Chapter 1, it was announced that the release date of this film had been indefinitely delayed until further notice.
 Chapter 2 had its world premiere at the 81st Venice International Film Festival on September 7, 2024.
 The film premiered in the U.S. at the Santa Barbara International Film Festival on February 7, 2025.